 Expand your cultural and spiritual knowledge through my list of beautiful Buddhist and Hindu temples in Singapore.
-Exploring these religious spots is a great way to spend your day.
+Exploring these religious spots is a great way to spend your day in Singapore.
 It offers you not just gorgeous backdrops but also interesting bits and pieces of history.

 More so, these attractions are known for their architectural designs that highlight a distinctive religion.
 Unravel the beliefs of the locals through different Taoists, Buddhist, and Hindu temples scattered in the country.

 Apart from visiting these spectacular temples, there’s an impressive array of places to visit in Singapore.
 But for now, let me enumerate the most attractive temples in Singapore and discover its beauty and history.
 With the help of the collection below, you can smoothly plan out your schedule before your holiday.

 Gorgeous Taoist and Buddhist Temples

 Both Taoism and Buddhism occupy a portion of the country’s religious sector.
 Though these religions coexist, there are still certain distinctions between the two.
 Let’s have a better familiarity with these popular beliefs as I set out seven Taoist and Buddhist temples in Singapore.

 1. Thian Hock Keng Temple